SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- I don't think I will be able to advocate for my position correctly, unless I delineate my position clearly. -->

 Hello and welcome, I am [SevenShepherd](https://twitter.com/SevenShepherd).
-I created this blog as a temporary site while I build my ministry.
+I created this blog as a temporary site while my ministry is being built.
 Please feel free to look around, read articles, or contact me below.

 <!-- I've listed a succinct selection of materials below as my EDC so to speak. -->